Practical Python Programming

 learn how to effectively use Python's very powerful list processing

-More information about how to organize larger programs into functions.
+More information about how to organize larger programs into functions and modules.
 A major focus

 of this section is on how to design functions that are reliable and can be easily